United Kingdom parliamentary expenses scandal: Police and tax authority responses

 The UK tax authority HM Revenue and Customs (HMRC) has identified around 40 MPs, including the former Chancellor of the Exchequer, as having claimed for their tax return costs.
 A minority of these have affirmed they paid tax on the sums involved; HMRC have confirmed they are investigating former Chancellor Alistair Darling's tax claims, along with those of others involved.
 Darling had claimed the costs of preparing his tax return as an expense of his office, although tax law regards them as personal costs.
 Lord Millett, a former Law Lord, described Darling's claim as "astounding", and guidance to ministers in 2005 had stated that such expenses were not claimable for tax purposes.

 The Economic and Specialist Crime branch of the Metropolitan Police Service have started investigating claims made by a few MPs.

 Criminal charges

-Keir Starmer, Director of Public Prosecutions for England and Wales announced on 5 February 2010 that three Labour MPs, Elliot Morley, David Chaytor and Jim Devine, and Conservative peer Lord Hanningfield would face criminal charges of false accounting in relation to their expense claims.
+Keir Starmer, then Director of Public Prosecutions for England and Wales and future Labour Prime Minister, announced on 5 February 2010 criminal charges of false accounting would be brought against Labour MPs Elliot Morley, David Chaytor and Jim Devine, and Conservative peer Lord Hanningfield, in relation to their expense claims.
 He said that the Crown Prosecution Service had concluded that "there is sufficient evidence to bring criminal charges and that it is in the public interest to charge the individuals concerned".
 All four denied wrongdoing and said they would fight the charges.
 A joint statement from Morley, Chaytor and Devine said "we totally refute any charges that we have committed an offence and we will defend our position robustly", while Hanningfield said "all the claims I have ever made were made in good faith".